bentoml/BentoML/docs/source/integrations/triton.rst

            INPUT__0=np.zeros((1, 28, 28)), INPUT__1=np.zeros((1, 28, 28))
        )

-   The following will result in an error:
+   Mixing positional and keyword arguments will result in an error:

    .. code-block:: python